Certainty Blog

 The Gemba Walk: The First Step Toward Continuous Improvement

 The status quo isn’t sufficient.
-For businesses to stay lean and ahead of the curve, continuous improvement is key — both processes and policies must be regularly evaluated and upgraded to ensure companies can meet evolving customer expectations and keep pace with industry competitors.
+For businesses to stay lean and ahead of the curve, continuous improvement is key.
+Both processes and policies must be regularly evaluated and upgraded.
+As a result, companies can meet evolving customer expectations, maintain compliance with standards such as ISO 9001 and IATF 16949, and keep pace with industry competitors.

 But what does this look like in practice?
-How do companies identify the conditions necessary for continuous improvement, and how do they implement these processes at scale?
-It all starts with the first step: The gemba walk.
+How do QA Managers, Plant Managers, and Quality Engineers identify the conditions for continuous improvement?
+Furthermore, how do they implement these processes at scale?
+It all starts with the first step: The Gemba Walk.

 Gemba walk